OK Earth Coalition, Carrie Dickerson Foundation, Tulsa Area Arkansas River Advocates & OK Roots Music,

 THURSDAY, APRIL 18 - TICKETED @ LowDown (108 N. Detroit Ave., Tulsa)

-7:00-10:00 – Organic wine tasting, followed by "4 Native Women" song swap in their Native tongues.
-With traditional, sustainable Native cuisine samples by Chef NICO ALBERT WILLIAMS of Burning Cedar Sovereign Wellness.
+Traditional, sustainable Native cuisine samples by Chef NICO ALBERT WILLIAMS of Burning Cedar Sovereign Wellness.
+GET TICKETS (concert only)

 Friday, April 19 - Ticketed @ Tulsa Farm Lab (330 W. 41st St. N., Tulsa)